star shapes in Photoshop Tutorial

 You can change the number of points via the top bar but that is only used when you create a new shape in Photoshop, if you want to interactively modify the number of points, star radius etc then you will need to use the properties panel found in the window menu.

-You can create a star hollowed out design using subtract front shape command.
-Create your first shape star as a vector layer.
-Hold down the alt / option key and drag the star design and duplicate it.
-Re-size the star shape and make it smaller via the bounding box.
+You can create a design hollowed out design using subtract front shape command.
+Create your first shape as a vector layer.
+Hold down the alt / option key and drag the design and duplicate it.
+Re-size the vector and make it smaller via the bounding box.
 Use the alignment tools to align center and middle.
 Go to the layer menu and combine shapes and subtract front shape.